 More than law enforcement training: TCU’s forward-thinking criminal justice program

-The field of criminal justice is often looked at as a trade discipline – training ground for future law enforcement officers.
-However, criminal justice at TCU draws from a solidly liberal arts-based curriculum to provide students with a well-rounded education.
+The field of criminal justice is often looked at as a trade discipline, a training ground for future law enforcement officers.
+Criminal justice at TCU draws from a solidly liberal arts-based curriculum to provide students with a well-rounded education.
 Ultimately, students graduate poised to be leaders in a variety of fields.

 “In one of my classrooms, we were looking at the Ring doorbells as a home security solution.
 It’s so simple but had such a huge impact.
 It made people feel safer in their homes,” said Burns.
 “That’s the type of thing I want our students to be doing.
 I want them to think of the next big thing — the thing that will change the world for the better.”